Persecution of Buddhists: North Korea

 The Oxford Handbook of Atheism states that "North Korea maintains a state-sanctioned and enforced atheism".
 During the 1960s and 1970s, "North Korea effectively exterminated all signs of Buddhism" in the country.

 Soviet Union

 Buddhism was persecuted and looked down upon by the Soviet authorities under the government policy of state atheism.
 Adherents were attacked by the authorities.
 In 1929, the government of the USSR closed many monasteries and arrested monks, sending them into exile.
 As government efforts brought Sovietization to Buryatia and Kalmykia, the clergy were reduced.

 Vietnam

-Buddhism has faced hostility from the communist regime in Vietnam, particularly after 1975.
+During the First Indochina War, Buddhists living under the communist-led Viet Minh faced greater repression than those under the nationalist State of Vietnam.
+They came into conflict with the attitudes and actions of militant atheist Viet Minh; many believers, both monastic and lay, became victims of repression.
+Numerous Buddhist leaders in Viet Minh areas were isolated and placed under restrictions.
+Particularly since 1975, Buddhism has faced hostility from the communist regime in Vietnam.
 According to Human Rights News, "Vietnam continues to systematically imprison and persecute independent Buddhists as well as followers of other religions."
-The leaders of the Unified Buddhist Congregation of Vietnam, Thích Huyền Quang and Thích Quảng Độ were imprisoned for decades.
+The leaders of the Unified Buddhist Church of Vietnam, Thích Huyền Quang and Thích Quảng Độ, were imprisoned for decades.
 Thích Nhất Hạnh has spoken out about the wiping out of his spiritual tradition in Vietnam.